corbosiny/FrameStackingStreetFighter/README.md

 That should return the path to where the retro __init__.py script is stored, but this isn't where the game files should be added.
 One level up from that should be the data folder.
 Inside there should be the stable folder.
 Copy the **StreetFighterIISpecialChampionEdition-Genesis** folder that is in the top level of the repo here.
 Inside the folder should be the following files:

--rom.md
+1. rom.md
--rom.sha
+2. rom.sha
--scenario.json
+3. scenario.json
--data.json
+4. data.json
--metadata.json
+5. metadata.json
--reward_script.lua
+6. reward_script.lua
--Several .state files split into two different categories:
+7. Several .state files split into two different categories:
-    - single_player states that load up one Agent into a stage from the actual single player mode of the game for the specified character
+    1. single_player states that load up one Agent into a stage from the actual single player mode of the game for the specified character
-    - two_player states that load up two Agents to play against one another
+    2. two_player states that load up two Agents to play against one another

 With that the game files should be correctly set up and you should be able to run a test agent.